After a very long break, today we are going to discuss a new (battle) topic, that is,

-We have now discussed the pros and cons for the consumer.
+We have now discussed the pros and cons of the consumer.

 Let’s talk about Business

-Nowadays, it is important for every business to establish a mobile presence.
+Nowadays, every business needs to establish a mobile presence.
 When making that decision, you need to know where to invest your money.
 No matter which one is better, every business needs a website that displays well on a mobile device.
 80% of Internet users own a mobile device.
 This is a huge chunk of the market one could reach.

-For e.g. TechGlobule has a marvelous mobile site, you can read this article on your mobile again 😉
+E.g. TechGlobule has a marvellous mobile site, you can read this article on your mobile again 😉

 Benefits of going with a Mobile Website